-While many manufactured homes are currently financed with agency-conforming mortgages in which the ability to repay is verified and at interest rates and other costs that are within the safe harbor limits, a significant amount of loans to finance the purchase of manufactured homes, especially chattel loans and non-conforming land-home loans, fall outside the safe harbor limits.
-The rules may cause lenders to become reluctant to write such loans, and investors reluctant to own or participate in owning such loans because of the uncertainty of potential litigation and other costs.
-If so, some prospective buyers of manufactured homes may be unable to secure financing necessary to complete purchases.
-In addition, compliance with the law may be costly from implementation of new processes, procedures, controls and infrastructure which may be required to comply with the regulations.
-Compliance may also create operational constraints and place limits on pricing.
+While many manufactured homes are currently financed with agency-conforming mortgages in which the ability to repay is verified, and interest rates and other costs are within the safe harbor limits, a significant amount of loans to finance the purchase of manufactured homes, especially chattel loans and non-conforming land-home loans, fall outside the safe harbor limits.
+The rules have caused some lenders to curtail underwriting such loans, and some investors may be reluctant to own or participate in owning such loans because of the uncertainty of potential litigation and other costs.
+If so, some prospective buyers of manufactured homes may be unable to secure the financing necessary to complete purchases.
+In addition, compliance with the law is causing lenders to incur additional costs to implement new processes, procedures, controls and infrastructure required to comply with the regulations.
+Compliance is also creating constraints on a lender's ability to profitably price certain loans.
 Failure to comply with these regulations, changes in these or other regulations, or the imposition of additional regulations, could affect our earnings, limit our access to capital and have a material adverse effect on our business and results of operations.

-On January 10, 2013 the CFPB also issued a rule amending the Truth in Lending Act and the Real Estate Settlement Procedures Act.
-The rule became effective on January 10, 2014 and amends Regulation Z (Truth in Lending) by expanding the types of mortgage loans that are subject to the protections of the Home Ownership and Equity Protections Act of 1994 ("HOEPA"), revising and expanding the tests for coverage under HOEPA, and imposing additional restrictions on mortgages that are covered by HOEPA.
-As a result, certain manufactured home loans are now subject to HOEPA limits on interest rates and fees.
-Loans with rates or fees in excess of the limits are deemed High Cost Mortgages and provide additional protections for borrowers.
-Although most loans for the purchase of manufactured home have been written at rates and fees that would not be considered High Cost Mortgages, the rate and fee limits may deter some lenders from offering loans to certain borrowers due to the limits on rates and fees or the reluctance to enter into loans subject to HOEPA borrower protections.
-If so, some prospective buyers of manufactured homes may be unable to secure financing necessary to complete purchases.
 The American Housing Rescue and Foreclosure Prevention Act was enacted in 2008 to provide assistance by way of legislation for the housing industry, including the manufactured housing industry.
-Among other things, the act provides for increased loan limits for chattel (home-only Title I) loans to \$69,678, up 43% from the previous limit of \$48,600 set in 1992.
-New FHA (Federal Housing Administration) Title I program guidelines became effective on June 1, 2010.
+Among other things, the act provided for increased loan limits for chattel (home-only Title I) loans to \$69,678, up 43% from the previous limit of \$48,600 set in 1992.
+New Federal Housing Administration ("FHA") Title I program guidelines became effective on June 1, 2010.
 On June 10, 2010, Ginnie Mae began accepting applications by lenders for participation as issuers of mortgage backed securities backed by Title I loans originated under the new program.
 Ginnie Mae released related pooling guidelines in November 2010.
 The issuance of these guidelines provides Ginnie Mae the ability to securitize manufactured home FHA Title I loans.
-This will allow lenders to obtain new capital, which can then be used to fund new loans for our customers.
+These guidelines were intended to allow lenders to obtain new capital, which can then be used to fund new loans for our customers.
 Chattel loans have languished in recent years and these changes are meant to broaden opportunities for prospective homeowners.
 However, we are aware of only a small number of loans currently being securitized under the Ginnie Mae program.

 The Secure and Fair Enforcement for Mortgage Licensing Act of 2008 ("SAFE Act") established requirements for the licensing and registration of all individuals that are Mortgage Loan Originators ("MLOs").
 MLOs must be registered or licensed by the states.
-Traditionally, manufactured housing retailers have assisted homebuyers with securing financing for the purchase of homes.
+Traditionally, manufactured housing retailers have assisted home buyers with securing financing for the purchase of homes.
 This assistance may have included assisting with loan applications and presenting terms of loans.
 Under the SAFE Act, these activities are prohibited unless performed by a registered or licensed MLO.
 Although the definition of an MLO contains exemptions for administrative and other specific functions and industries, such as time-share plans, manufactured housing retailers are no longer able to negotiate rates and terms for loans unless they are licensed as MLOs.
 Compliance may require some manufactured housing retailers to become licensed lenders and employ MLOs, or alter business practices related to assisting home buyers in securing financing.
-This may result in increased costs for retailers who elect to employ MLOs, penalties assessed or litigation costs incurred by retailers found to be in violation, reduced home sales from home buyers' inability to secure financing without retailer assistance, or increased costs to homebuyers or reduced transaction profitability for retailers as a result of the additional cost of mandatory MLO involvement.
+This may result in increased costs for retailers who elect to employ MLOs, penalties assessed against or litigation costs incurred by retailers found to be in violation, reduced home sales from home buyers' inability to secure financing without retailer assistance, or increased costs to home buyers or reduced transaction profitability for retailers as a result of the additional cost of mandatory MLO involvement.